Get to Know Your Diabetes Care Team

 - Registered Nurse/Nurse Navigator (RN): A nurse working in your doctor’s office who helps coordinate your healthcare needs.

-- Registered Dietitian (RD or RDN): A dietitian is an expert in nutrition (what food your particular body needs to stay healthy).
-Talking to a registered dietitian will help you use what you eat and drink as tools for managing your blood glucose.
+- Registered Dietitian Nutritionist (RD/RDN): A dietitian is an expert in nutrition (what food your particular body needs to stay healthy).
+Talking to a registered dietitian nutritionist will help you use what you eat and drink as tools for managing your blood glucose.

-- Certified Diabetes Educator (CDE): This is a healthcare provider with extensive training and experience working with people with diabetes, and who has passed a credentialed board exam.
-Diabetes educators help you figure out how to manage the things you need to do to take care of your diabetes, in a way that fits with your daily life, routines, environment, and family dynamics.
+- Certified Diabetes Care and Education Specialist (CDCES): Previously known as Certified Diabetes Educators (CDEs), these are health care providers with extensive training and experience working with people with diabetes, and who have passed a credentialed board exam.
+They can help you figure out how to manage the things you need to do to take care of your diabetes, in a way that fits with your daily life, routines, environment and family dynamics.
 To work with an expert in a diabetes education program recognized by the American Diabetes Association, visit diabetes.org/findaprogram or call 1-800-DIABETES (800-342-2383) to find a program in your community.

 It is important to choose diabetes care team members who can provide the level of support you want and provide help when you need it.
 The more information you can give when you get help, the easier it is for someone to assist you.
 Be sure to write down questions and concerns to bring with you to your appointments.